The Black Museum

 Orson Welles was the host to Scotland Yard's Museum of Murder, the so called Black Museum.

-The Black Museum was recorded by the BBC in London in 1951 and played in America in 1952.
-A very serious Orson Welles added prestige to the role of tour guide.
-Listeners would hear his distinctive voice and footsteps echoing though the stone halls of the Black Museum as he pointed out various items that were used in actual murder cases.
-It could be something as serious as poison, or something as seemingly innocent as a child's toy.
-Whatever it was, the audience knew it had successfully killed someone, or else it wouldn't be in the Black Museum at all.
-And there hangs the tale!
-Orson would use the item to introduce a flashback scene that would eventually tell the entire story.
-Orson would return afterwards to explain who was caught and and how they were punished.
-This was back in the good old days before wimpy Europe did away with the capital punishment, so the items in the Black Museum usually caused the deaths of at least two people... the victim and whoever murdered that person.
+The Black Museum was a "Towers of London" production.
+It was broadcast over Radio Luxembourg in 1951 and was syndicated in America in 1952 (enteringthemindseye.com).
+Orson Welles added prestige to the role of tour guide.
+Listeners would hear his somber voice and slow footsteps echoing throughout the stone halls of the Black Museum as he pointed out various items that were used in actual murders.
+It could be something as serious as a razor, or something as seemingly innocent as an umbrella.
+Whatever it was, the audience knew it had successfully killed someone, and there hangs the tale!
+Welles would use the item to introduce a flashback sequence that would eventually tell the entire story.
+He would return afterwards to explain who was caught and how they were punished.
+This was back in the good old days before liberal Europe abolished capital punishment, so the items in the Black Museum usually caused the deaths of at least two people... the victim and whoever murdered that person.
 So we got an added bonus of two for the price of one!

 Artist depiction of "A Jar Of Acid" episode, courtesy Tune In For Terror © 1992